wp-plugins/squirrly-seo/readme.txt

 * Added the traffic date information in Squirrly SEO Analytics
 * Fixed the Favicon issue for PNG images

-= 3.5.0 =
-* Interactive learning for the entire plugin
-* Faster post save for long text remote images
-* Settings and SEO check improved
-* Corrected bugs for multisites and made it compatible with WP 4.2
-* Added robots.txt for multisites with security
-* Added sitemap for multisites
-* Added sitemap for images and videos for each article
-* Corrected the site icon and added the site icon for multisites
-* Added the SEO Star option in Dashboard

 == Credits ==
 Florin Muresan - CEO at Squirrly